Meditation and The Brain: What You Need to Know

 - Mindfulness meditation can strengthen areas of your brain responsible for memory, learning, attention and emotional regulation.

 - Mindfulness meditation is a well researched tool to help you quiet the mind.

 When our science team formulated Qualia Mind, it was to provide optimal nutritional support for overall brain health.
 But there are many behavioral factors that are also cornerstones of great brain health.
 And if you've ever thought meditation is merely some sort of New Age fad, you'll be surprised to learn how science-backed its mental health benefits really are.

 It’s well established that meditation results in greater mental clarity and decreases stress.
 But can meditation make significant, actual changes to the brain?
 Yes.
 The studies referenced in this article reveal mindfulness practices bring about positive physiological changes, making the connection between meditation and the brain more profound than ever before.

 The prefrontal cortex is the region of the brain associated with attention planning, higher-order processing, and organization.
 It's what makes us human and separates us from other species.
 As we age, our prefrontal cortex thins.
 However, if we're able to maintain a long-term meditation practice (a 20 year average based on subjects used in the study) we can preserve the thickness of our prefrontal cortex, even as we age.
-This finding comes from the work of Dr. Sarah Lazar, who scanned brains of meditators and non-meditators, tracking prefrontal cortex thickness.
-The study documents a 50 year old subject having the prefrontal cortex thickness of a 23 year old.
+This finding comes from the work of Dr. Sarah Lazar, who scanned the brains of meditators and non-meditators, tracking prefrontal cortex thickness.
+The study documents a 50 year-old subject having the prefrontal cortex thickness of a 23 year-old.

 Meditation May Stave Off Age-Related Brain Atrophy